ourobouros/cabify_developers/overview.md

 ## Schema

 Access to the API is only permitted via HTTPS to the `cabify.com` domain.
-All data must be sent and received using JSON with the few notable exceptions of some OAuth authentication requests which accept regular www form data.
+All data must be sent and received using JSON with the few notable exceptions of some OAuth authentication requests which accept regular web form data.

-All requests to the api include the `/api` path.
+All requests to the API include the `/api` path.
 Any URL that does not include this is likely to be related to a web site that may be visited by a user using a browser.

-Any properties that end in an `_at` suffix will be provided in ISO 8601 format in UTC including miliseconds:
+Any properties that end in an `_at` suffix will be provided in ISO 8601 format in UTC including milliseconds:

 ~~~
 YYYY-MM-DDTHH:MM:SS.mmmZ